tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 ```

 Jumps to the target address when the Zero flag is 1.
 While this is most commonly
-used after a compare (CMP) operation, it's also useful to test if a number is
+used after a compare (see [CMP](#cmp) ) operation, it's also useful to test if a
-zero after a Load operation, or to test if a loop is complete after a DEC
+number is zero after a Load operation, or to test if a loop is complete after a
-operation.
+DEC operation.

 A branch operation uses an 8 bit signed value internally, starting from the
 instruction after the branch.
 So the branch destination can be 126 bytes before